riot/riot/doc/api/tags.md

 </my-tag>
 ```

 On above example the error message is displayed on the UI after the `update()` method has been called.
-We assign `this` variable to `self` since inside the AJAX callback `this`- variable points to the response object and not to the tag instance.
+We assign `this` variable to `self` since inside the AJAX callback `this` variable points to the response object and not to the tag instance.

 ### this.update(data) | #this-update-data

-Set values to the current instance and update the expressions.
+Set values of the current instance and update the expressions.
 This is same as `this.update()` but allows you to set context data at the same time.
 So instead of this:

 ``` js
 self.error = error_message